tushar-mahalya/Custom-ChatGPT/README.md

 5. Configure your personal OpenAI API secret key by running the following command in your terminal:

        echo -e '[OpenAI]\nsecret_key = YOUR_PERSONAL_API_SECRET_KEY' > credentials.ini
    Replace YOUR_PERSONAL_API_SECRET_KEY with your actual OpenAI API secret key.
 This step ensures that the ChatBot can access the OpenAI GPT model using your credentials.
-Access yourAPI key from [here](https://openai.com/blog/openai-api)
+Access your API key from [here](https://openai.com/blog/openai-api)

 6. Start the application by running the following command in your terminal: